mist64/cbmbus_doc/7 JiffyDOS.md

 The device puts the second pair of data bits onto the two wires (CLK: NOT #2, DATA: NOT #3).

-The wires have to be valid for 1 µs after 10 µs.

 #### R5: Device puts data bits #4 and #5 onto wires
 ![](docs/cbmbus/jiffydos-06.png =601x131)

 The device puts the third pair of data bits onto the two wires (CLK: NOT #4, DATA: NOT #5).

-The wires have to be valid for 1 µs after 11 µs.

 #### R6: Device puts data bits #6 and #7 onto wires
 ![](docs/cbmbus/jiffydos-07.png =601x131)

 The device puts the final pair of data bits onto the two wires (CLK: NOT #6, DATA: NOT #7).

-The wires have to be valid for 1 µs after 11 µs.

 #### R7: Device signals no EOI, and is now busy again
 ![](docs/cbmbus/jiffydos-08.png =601x131)